Joyontokarmakar/Joyontokarmakar/README.md

 - 💻 I’m currently working ... as a frontend web developer at Jatri Service Limited
-- 🎓 I’m currently learning ...
-MERN (MogoDb, Express Js, React Js, Node Js) Stack
-- 👯 I’m looking to collaborate on ...
-MERN Stack Dev
+- 👯 Currently I am working with ...
+Vue js, Nuxt js, React js
 - 🤔 I’m looking for help with ...
 Expert Programmer
 - 💬 Ask me about ...
 Anything
 - ⌨ How to reach me: ...